 Other Photography Gear and Accessories that I use:

 These are the other products that I use on a regular basis for the type of photography I do.
-I will try to make few more post about these to explain in depth.
+I will try to make a few more posts about these to explain in depth.

 Sandisk Class 10 memory cards

 I prefer using class 10 memory cards as it has quick capabilities to record heavy data. e.g. HD, raw photos etc.

 As I do a lot of walking with the type of photography I’m doing, having a little tripod and a small camera bag to carry around is pretty handy.
 You can read here my personal review of the ThinkTank Urban Approach 10.

 For landscape/travel photography, these are the accessories you should have in your bag.
-The Polarising filter will help increase your image contrast, and the ND filter will help you for the long exposure shots.
+The Polarising filter will help increase your image contrast, and the ND filter will help you with the long exposure shots.

 As a standard, I always have an extra battery.